Nelliesohl/festival-project/README.md

 ____
 The [Sohl Music Festival](https://nelliesohl.github.io/festival-project/) website works like intended across Chrome, Safari, Mozilla, and Firefox on the following devices:

-Chrome: iPhone SE, iPhone XR, iPhone 12 Pro, Pixel 5, Samsung Galaxy S8+ Samsung Galaxy S20 Ultra, iPad Air, iPad Mini, Surface Pro 7, Surface Duo, Samsung Galaxy A51/71, Nest Hub, Nest Hub Max, Galaxy S5
+Chrome: iPhone SE, iPhone XR, iPhone 12 Pro, Pixel 5, Samsung Galaxy S8+ Samsung Galaxy S20 Ultra, iPad Air, iPad Mini, Surface Pro 7, Surface Duo, Samsung Galaxy A51/71, Nest Hub, Nest Hub Max, Galaxy S5, MacBook Pro

-Safari: Safari 15.3, iPhone iOS 14.0, iPad iOS 14.0, iPhone iOS 13.1.3, iPod touch iOS 13.1.3, iPad Mini iOS 13.1.3, iPad iOS 13.1.3
+Safari: Safari 15.3, iPhone iOS 14.0, iPad iOS 14.0, iPhone iOS 13.1.3, iPod touch iOS 13.1.3, iPad Mini iOS 13.1.3, iPad iOS 13.1.3, MacBook Pro

-Mozilla: Fully responsive in browser

-Firefox: Fully responsive in browser
+Mozilla: MacBook Pro

+Firefox: Macbook Pro
 ___

-What I’ve tested other than responsiveness:
+I have confirmed that:

-- Internal links in nav bar is connected to the right sections and works
+- Internal links in nav bar is connected to the right sections
 - External links in nav bar opens in a new tab
 - External ticket banner link opens in a new tab
 - External artist links opens in a new tab
 - All inputs are required to submit form
-- Submitting form works
+- The form requires entries in every field and the submit button works
 - External social media links opens in a new tab
-- Hero image and artist card zoom animation works
+- Hero image and artist card animation works as intended
-- Hover effects applied to links in nav bar, ticket banner, artist cards, and submit button works
+- Hover effects applied to links in nav bar, ticket banner, artist cards, and submit button works as intended

+- The project is fully responsive
+- Text content are readable and easy to understand

 (No bugs found)